syntaqx/ciphersprint/README.md

 > [!NOTE]
 > I believe some of these aren't fully correct, as sometimes I did not get
-> successful decryptions (looking at your xorhex), but since I didn't have full
+> successful decryptions (looking at you xorhex), but since I didn't have full
 > logging implemented, I wasn't able to add test cases and solve for it.